TrellixVulnTeam/swahilipython_SCMU/Doc/library/struct.rst

 --------------

 Format strings are the mechanism used to specify the expected layout when packing and unpacking data.
-They are built up from :ref:`format-characters`, which specify the type of data being packed/unpacked.
+They are built up kutoka :ref:`format-characters`, which specify the type of data being packed/unpacked.
 In addition, there are special characters for controlling the :ref:`struct-alignment`.